divagr18/Helix/README.md

 ### 5. Access the Application

-Navigate to http://localhost:5173 and click "Continue with GitHub" to authenticate.
+Navigate to http://localhost:5173 and click "Continue with GitHub" to authenticate, or make a local account for local repo only usage.

 ---